 The Chicago Regional Council of Carpenters trains its labor force to be productive and efficient.
-And within our expansive scope of crafts and responsibilities is a commitment to environmental sustainability.
+And within our expansive scope of crafts and responsibilities is a commitment to environmental sustainability and building renewable resource projects.
 We are increasingly building an environmentally responsible culture within our membership and contractor partnerships, and raising the bar for "green" construction.
 Whether it is a residential home or a high-rise building, the carpenter working on that job will have the knowledge to construct the building using the latest and greatest products, tools and techniques in the sustainable construction industry.
 To us, "green" means protecting the environment and our customers' wallets.

 We are currently in a period of energy efficiency, alternative energy creation and environmentally friendly initiatives that is not going to go away.
 The oil embargo of the early 1970s started the original green movement but as prices cheapened, people returned to their old ways of energy indulgence.
 Today's energy crisis will not be fading away like it did in the ‘70s.